openstack/heat/HACKING.rst

-Heat Style Commandments
+Heat style commandments
 =======================

-- Step 1: Read the OpenStack Style Commandments http://docs.openstack.org/developer/hacking/
+- Step 1: Read the OpenStack style commandments http://docs.openstack.org/developer/hacking/
 - Step 2: Read on

-Heat Specific Commandments
+Heat specific commandments
 --------------------------

 None so far

-Creating Unit Tests
+Creating unit tests
 -------------------
-For every new feature, unit tests should be created that both test and (implicitly) document the usage of said feature.
+For every new feature, unit tests should be created that both test and (implicitly) document the usage of said features.
 If submitting a patch for a bug that had no unit test, a new passing unit test should be added.
 If a submitted bug fix does have a unit test, be sure to add a new one that fails without the patch and passes with the patch.